Blue Crab

 Lynx is a text-based Web browser that has its origins in the UNIX and DOS command-line worlds.
 Unlike the "Classic" Mac OS port MacLynx, this implementation of Lynx is kept relatively current, as it's simply a straight port to OS X's UNIX layer ("Darwin").
 If you're a Web site developer, you should download this now so that you can dee how effectively your site designs "degrade" in the absence of imagery, styled text, scripting, and all of the other window dressing that graphical browsers bring to the table.
 But even mere mortals should have a copy of Lynx at hand to do no-nonsense browsing when time is of the essence.

-Version 2.8.5d16 is the latest pre-built Mac OS X version of Lynx that is available with built-in SSL support; version 2.8.6d11 is the first "double-clickable" version of Lynx available for Mac OS X, but it doesn't provide SSL support.
+Version 2.8.7d13 is the latest "double-clickable" version of Lynx available for Mac OS X, but it doesn't provide SSL support.

 User Reviews